Donce530/BiologicalData_PFP/README.md

 Protein function prediction project for Biological Data course in UNIPD.
 Through this project, we explore the use of various deep learning models, such as CNN, FFNN, MLP and ResNet.
 Below are the instructions on getting how to train and use the models.

+## Generated model predictions:

+The submission file for CAFA evaluator is available and provided in the archive `Predictions.zip`.
+The models used to create these predictions can be found in the directory `./final_models` and the predictions are made using code in the notebook `BD_Final_Project.ipynb`

 ## Setting up the environment

 After cloning, start in the root directory of the repository